monoxgas/sRDI/README.md

 There are many ways to detect memory injection.
 The loader function implements two stealth improvments on traditional RDI:

 - **Proper Permissions:** When relocating sections, memory permissions are set based on the section characteristics rather than a massive RWX blob.
-- **PE Header Cleaning:** The DOS Header and DOS Stub for the target DLL are completley wiped with null bytes on load.
-(Except for e_lfanew)
+- **PE Header Cleaning (Optional):** The DOS Header and DOS Stub for the target DLL are completley wiped with null bytes on load (Except for e_lfanew).
+This can be toggled with 0x1 in the flags argument for C/C#, or via command line args in Python/Powershell.

 ## Building
 This project is built using Visual Studio 2015 (v140) and Windows SDK 8.1.
 The python script is written using Python 3.